-For anyone that has several pre-existing health conditions or are in poor health, these could be the best option for you to give your family the insurance that they need.
-There are several advantages and disadvantages that you should be aware of when shopping for life insurance coverage.
+For anyone that has several pre-existing health conditions or are in poor health, these could be the best option to make your family feel safer and give them the insurance that they need.
+There are various pros and cons you should be aware of when shopping for life insurance coverage.

-With a normal life insurance policy that requires a medical exam, you have to wait to schedule the exam and then wait for the insurance company to review the results.
-You could wait up to a month to get the protection that you want.
-With a no medical exam, you can get life insurance coverage is possible in just a few days.
+With a normal life insurance plan that demands a medical exam, you have to wait to schedule the exam and then wait for the company to study the outcomes.
+You could wait up to a month to receive the protection that you want.
+With a no medical exam, life insurance coverage is possible in just a few days.

-The goal of this exam is to give the insurance company an overall picture of your health to understand how much of a risk you are to insure.
-If they don’t get the picture, they are taking a higher risk, and they are going to offset that risk by charging you more every month for the coverage.
+The goal of this exam is to provide the insurance group an overall understanding of your health to understand how large a risk you are to insure.
+If they don’t get the picture, they are taking a greater risk, and they are going to compensate for that risk by pricing you more every month for the coverage.

 Calculating Your Life Insurance Needs